 Even in the animal kingdom, if we view their behavior through the human lens of ‘fairness’, the world appears as a harsh place, devoid of justice.
 Weak and vulnerable creatures like rabbits, antelope, and rodents get eaten by predators like hawks, lions, and snakes.
 What appears to be cold and cruel is, however, quite simply an inevitable part of the food chain.

 The problem that we face in our society is that the notion of ‘fairness’ is not as black and white as it is in the natural world.
 There are so many shades of gray in the fairness continuum.
 Where people lie on this continuum depends on their personal ideology.
 If you grew up on the streets and you see the world as a dog-eat-dog, you’re accustomed to bending the rules to survive.
 Your notion of fairness would be very different from someone who had a privileged upbringing.

 Unlike animals, humans have a higher mind that’s resourceful and creative.
-If we’re willing to put in the effort, our minds can come up with brilliant solutions that won’t hurt others.
+If we’re willing to put in the effort, we can come up with solutions that won’t hurt others.
 Animals have no distinct moral compass to guide their actions and are solely driven by an instinct to survive.
-We can avoid acting from this primitive level and choose to be led by our ethics instead.
+We can avoid acting from this primitive level and choose to be led by our ethics.